Erencan2005/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-# Problem 1
 # Investigating the Range as a Function of the Angle of Projection

 ## 1. Theoretical Foundation

 ### Governing Equations of Motion

-The motion of a projectile can be described by the following differential equations derived from Newton's second law:
+The motion of a projectile can be described using Newton's second law of motion.
+Assuming the only force acting on the projectile is gravity, the equations of motion in the horizontal (x) and vertical (y) directions are:

-- **Horizontal Motion (x-direction):**
+- **Horizontal Motion:**
   \[
   \frac{d^2x}{dt^2} = 0
   \]